-There is no clinical proof that bipolar disorder increases the frequency of lying.
-A tendency to do so is commonly reported by people with the disorder and their families, however.
+There is no clinical proof that bipolar disorder increases the frequency of lying, although people with the disorder, and their families, often report this tendency.

-During a manic mood, says Madelyn Heslet, who shares her experience on a community website, The Mighty, "Any healthy or realistic thought goes out of the window."
+During a manic mood, says Madelyn Heslet — who blogs about her experience with bipolar disorder on a website called The Mighty — "any healthy or realistic thought goes out of the window."

-Heslet goes on to list 10 areas that she has learned to be aware of.
+Heslet goes on to list 10 areas where she has learned to be aware.
 She calls these "the lies my mania tells to try and get me into trouble."

-They include hallucinations.
-The person may see, hear, or smell things that others do not.
+Some people experience psychotic symptoms with bipolar disorder.
+These include hallucinations when the person may see, hear, or smell things that others do not.
 The perceptions can appear real to the person who is experiencing them.

-A manic episode can involve delusions of grandeur.
-The person may really believe that they are someone important, or that they have friends in high places.
+With psychosis, a manic episode can involve delusions of grandeur.
+The person may genuinely believe that they are someone of great importance, or that they have friends in high places.

-The mania convinces Heslet, she says, that it is acceptable to overreact when upset, to be excessively angry, and say hurtful and malicious things.
+In Heslet's case, she says the mania convinces her that it is acceptable to overreact when upset, to be excessively angry, and to say hurtful and malicious things.

 Heslet notes that someone in a manic mood may believe they are immune to injury or harm.
 This can lead to impulsive or hazardous behavior, such as ill-advised sexual experiences, or an uncontrolled shopping spree.

 This kind of activity can lead the person into trouble.
-Any person who is in trouble, whether they have bipolar disorder or not, can be tempted to lie in order to cover up their wrongdoing, or to convince themselves or others that they did not do anything wrong.
-Bipolar disorder may simply increase the chance of a person being in this situation.
+If a person is in trouble, whether or not they have bipolar disorder, they may lie to cover up their wrongdoing or to convince themselves or others that they did not do anything wrong.
+Bipolar disorder may increase the chance of a person being in this situation.

-The need for self-preservation, combined with a desire for excitement and a belief that one cannot be harmed, could combine to increase the risk of telling a lie.
+Self-preservation combined with a desire for excitement and a belief that one is impervious to harm could increase the risk of telling a lie.

 When a person with bipolar disorder regularly exaggerates their stories, it may be that this is how they remember them.

-A person with bipolar disorder may lie, or appear to lie about their condition, either to avoid the stigma attached to mental illness or because they really believe that there is nothing wrong with them.
-This can make treatment a challenge.
+A person with bipolar disorder may lie, or appear to lie, about their condition.
+Doing so may be to avoid the stigma attached to mental illness, or someone may really believe there is nothing wrong with them.
+This denial can make treatment a challenge.

-People with the condition are far more likely to visit a doctor when they are low.
-This is because during a manic phase, they do not perceive a problem.
+People with the condition are more likely to visit a doctor if they have a depressive phase than when they are in a manic phase.
+This is because they do not perceive a problem during a manic phase.
 If the mania involves hallucinations or delusions, this too can seem like a lie to someone else.

-When a person with bipolar disorder tells lies, they are not necessarily trying to deceive people.
+When a person with bipolar disorder makes statements that other people perceive as untrue, they are not necessarily trying to deceive.

-Counseling and awareness can help family and friends to empathize, as they come to understand the link between the symptoms and the lies, or perceived lies.
+Counseling and awareness can help family members and friends to empathize as they come to understand the link between the symptoms and the lies or perceived lies.

-Patient counseling, cognitive behavior therapy (CBT), and medications such as antipsychotics or antidepressants can help to manage the disorder, and with it, the lies or perceived lies.
-Any treatment must be done under the guidance of a doctor.
+These treatments may also help with the issue of lies or perceived lies.
+Any treatment must be under the guidance of a doctor.

-Bipolar disorder happens because a faulty brain function causes abrupt changes in mood.
-Other symptoms include sleep disturbances and some problems with thinking.
+Bipolar disorder happens because a disrupted brain function causes abrupt changes in a person's mood.
+Other symptoms can include sleep disturbances and some problems with thinking.

-Unlike the usual mood swings that everyone experiences, the dramatic changes involved in bipolar disorder can range from severe mania with psychotic symptoms to suicidal thoughts.
+Unlike the usual shifts in mood that everyone experiences, the dramatic mood changes involved in bipolar disorder can range from severe mania with psychotic symptoms to suicidal thoughts.

-The length, severity, and frequency of each cycle depends on the individual.
-Some people may spend weeks, months, or even years at a low or a high.
-Others may experience several swings in a day.
+The length, severity, and frequency of each cycle vary between individuals.
+Some people may spend weeks, months, or even years at a low or at a high, depending on what symptoms they experience.

 Symptoms tend to appear in the late teens or early adult life but can emerge during childhood or late adulthood.

-The cause remains unknown, but genetic factors appear to play a role.
+The precise cause of bipolar disorder remains unknown, but genetic factors appear to play a role.

-A range of symptoms is related to a diagnosis of bipolar disorder.
+A range of symptoms can occur with bipolar disorder.

 When a person has a manic episode, they may:

-- Believe they can do anything, and that they can do many things at once
+- believe they can do anything and many things at once

-- Do reckless things, like spending money, driving fast, or being unfaithful to their partner
+- do reckless things such as spending too much money, driving too fast, or being unfaithful to a partner

 During a depressive episode, they may: